 One year part-time

+Stand out with a specialist degree in cloud architectures and solutions.
 In a fast-paced and data-driven digital world, cloud computing is an area of significant business interest.
 The rapid adoption of cloud technologies in many organisations and businesses has driven the need for IT professionals skilled in cloud computing, architectures, and solutions.
-This course responds to the growing demand for skilled professionals equipped with the specialised knowledge and experience necessary to leverage cloud-related opportunities to enhance business operations.
+This course responds to the growing demand for skilled professionals equipped with the specialised knowledge and experience necessary to leverage cloud-related opportunities to enhance business operations and efficiencies.

-There are many benefits of building and deploying cloud architectures and solutions for businesses, including cost reductions and improvements to improve the agility and efficiency of business operations.
-This course is ideally suited to experienced IT professionals, network administrators and systems engineers who are keen to upskill and equip themselves with the specialist knowledge in cloud computing and enrich their industry experience.
+This course is ideally suited to experienced IT professionals, network administrators and systems engineers who are keen to upskill and equip themselves with specialist knowledge in cloud computing and enrich their industry experience.

 Want to gain expert cloud computing skills to advance your career?